 Salesforce is also the most expensive option of these three CRMs overall.

 Salesforce is the best choice for you if:

 - You need a lot of customization for standard objects

 - You have a large team and need advanced admin capabilities

-In combination with all of the Microsoft 365 products, Dynamics can be an all-in-one single platform solution.
-Additionally it was tools specifically for field agents and project management that don’t have equivalent Hubs in HubSpot.
+In combination with all the Microsoft 365 products, Dynamics can be an all-in-one single platform solution.
+Additionally, it was tools specifically for field agents and project management that don’t have equivalent Hubs in HubSpot.